Please confirm topic selection

 • central cord syndrome

-• buckling of the ligamentum flavum into canal during hyperextension phase of injury
+• due to buckling of the ligamentum flavum into the canal during the hyperextension phase of injury

 • risk factors